See a GP if you have symptoms of lung cancer, such as breathlessness or a persistent cough.

-A PET-CT scan may be done if the results of a CT scan show you have cancer at an early stage.
+You may have a PET-CT scan may be done if the results of a CT scan show you have cancer.

 The PET-CT scan (which stands for positron emission tomography-computerised tomography) can show where there are active cancer cells.
 This can help with diagnosis and choosing the best treatment.

 Before having a PET-CT scan, you'll be injected with a slightly radioactive material.
 You'll be asked to lie down on a table, which slides into the PET scanner.